Ricoh Ricomac 1200 Desktop Calculator

 by different OEM customers.
 This calculator was also

-The 1200 is a basic four-function calculator, twelve-digits, fixed decimal,
+The Ricomac 1200 is a basic four-function calculator, twelve-digits, fixed

-with constant and round-off feature.
-Electronically, the machine uses an
+decimal, with constant and round-off feature.
+The calculator uses a LSI

 and discrete transistor display drivers.
 The machine is related